Hold the Jeans and Leggings—Everyone With Good Taste Is Wearing Sneakers With These Pants Instead

 Outfit tip: Bring your white trousers into cold-weather territory by bundling up with cozy layers on top.

-Outfit tip: A thick belt lends even more polish to a wide-leg-trousers-and-sneakers outfit.
+Outfit tip: A thick belt lends even more polish to a wide-leg-trousers-and-trainers outfit.

 Outfit tip: When in doubt, a tonal ensemble never misses.